mozaik-association/mozaik/docs/7Petition_module.md

 <figcaption>Petition form with general information</figcaption>
 </figure>

+Important to notice: Petitions must be connected to an existing website through an API, as no 'front' screens are currently available in Odoo.
+Petitions are only managed in the Odoo database (back system).

 ## Recognition of partners

-When a person participates to a petition, the system will try to detect (based on several criteria) whether this person can be linked to an existing partner in the Odoo database.
+When a person signs a petition, the system will try to detect (based on several criteria) whether this person can be linked to an existing partner in the Odoo database.
 If this is not the case, a new partner will automatically be created.

 Thanks to this feature, you can expand your organization's list of contacts and then recontact them for future petitions, events, surveys...